 The artists of ancient Egypt displayed a marked gallantry toward women.
 In the portrait statues they made, it was an art convention that a woman subject must never be represented either as being obese or as showing traces of the burden of years.
-In depicting male sub-

-Ancient Woman Named Ari jects they occasionally permitted signs of portliness or age to appear, but even among their sculptures of men the ideal slenderness of youth or the vigor of the prime of life predominates.
+Ancient Woman Named Ari

+In depicting male subjects they occasionally permitted signs of portliness or age to appear, but even among their sculptures of men the ideal slenderness of youth or the vigor of the prime of life predominates.